© Manuela Davidovic

 Many of us, daughters and sons of ex-pats in foreign countries, are ‘fifty-fifty’, as Dad used to joke.
 I try to recall: Vlah-German, Vlah-Swedish, Vlah-Austrian, Vlah-Danish, Vlah-French, Vlah-Italian, Vlah- Spanish, Vlah-Portuguese, Vlah-Swiss, Vlah-English, Vlah-American, and over the past decade Vlah-Russian, even Vlah-Chinese.
 Never heard of a Vlah-Indian mixed marriage though.
 On the other hand, nothing is impossible in this Vlah village.

-košava: a blustery south-eastern wind, occurring in Serbia in autumn and winter
+košava: a cold, blustery south-eastern wind, occurring in Serbia in autumn and winter

 burek: filo pastry stuffed with ground beef or cheese